aadijoshi/hw1-aadijoshi/README.md

 ** More detailed instructions can be found [here](http://www.scala-sbt.org/release/tutorial/Installing-sbt-on-Linux.html).

-<b><u>Astyle</u></b>
+<b><u>AStyle</u></b>

 AStyle is a code formatter that works for Java and C++.
 This will be critical for collaboration and debugging of your code.
-In our Sbt project I have included custom tasks that will run the formatter for you on the your source and target code.
-However, in order for this to work you must install Astyle first.
+In our Sbt project I have included custom tasks that will run the formatter for you on the input and output code of your translator.
+However, in order for this to work you must install AStyle first.

 * [OSX] ```brew install astyle```
 * [Ubuntu] ```sudo apt-get install astyle```